matter-labs/tutorials/spend-limit/TUTORIAL.md

 ## Learn more

 - To learn more about L1->L2 interaction on zkSync, check out the [documentation](https://v2-docs.zksync.io/dev/developer-guides/bridging/l1-l2.html).
-- To learn more about the zksync-web3 SDK, check out its [documentation](https://v2-docs.zksync.io/api/js).
+- To learn more about the zksync-ethers SDK, check out its [documentation](https://v2-docs.zksync.io/api/js).
 - To learn more about the zkSync hardhat plugins, check out their [documentation](https://v2-docs.zksync.io/api/hardhat).